What does it feel like when ribs are broken? Changes in the area of the rib injury

 • boiled sea fish;

-• broths on beef bones, aspic for cartilage tissue regeneration;
+• broths for beef bones, jellied meat for the regeneration of cartilage tissue;

 • dairy products;